Best Social Media Scheduling Tools in 2026 (Tested)

 What's the best free social media scheduling tool?

-Buffer's free plan (3 channels, 10 posts per channel) is the most functional free option.
-Metricool's free tier (50 posts/month) offers good analytics.
+Metricool's free tier (50 posts/month) is the most functional free option with solid analytics.
+Planable's free plan (50 posts total) is great for testing approval workflows.
+Publer's free tier (3 profiles, 10 posts/day) covers basic scheduling.
 For single-platform use, native tools (Meta Business Suite, TikTok Studio, LinkedIn) are completely free with no post limits.

 Can I schedule posts to all platforms from one tool?

 Yes.
-Social media scheduling software like PostEverywhere, Hootsuite, and Buffer let you schedule posts and publish to Instagram, TikTok, LinkedIn, Facebook, X, and YouTube simultaneously—with platform-specific customizations.
+Social media scheduling software like PostEverywhere, Hootsuite, and Planable let you schedule posts and publish to Instagram, TikTok, LinkedIn, Facebook, X, and YouTube simultaneously—with platform-specific customizations.
 This is called cross-posting or multi-platform publishing.
+For a full breakdown of the workflow, see our guide on how to cross-post on social media.

 What's the difference between scheduling software and social media management tools?